rob-white/SlimGrid/README.md

 # SlimGrid

-A wrapper for [SlickGrid](https://github.com/mleibman/SlickGrid) to slim down the amount of time and code required to create a SlickGrid
+A wrapper for [SlickGrid](https://github.com/mleibman/SlickGrid) to slim down the amount of time and code required to create a grid

 ## A Simple Example